LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/User_callable.rst

    * *arkode_mem* -- pointer to the SplittingStep memory block.

-   * *coefficients* -- the table of coupling coefficients for the MRI method.
+   * *coefficients* -- the splitting coefficients for the method.

    **Return value:**